Niagara County Community College Board of Trustees Bios

 She received a bachelor’s degree in business administration, majoring in accounting, from Niagara University.

-Virtuoso and her spouse Dennis reside in Niagara Falls and have one son Dennis Guy (DJ), two stepchildren, Gina and Vinnie and two grandchildren, Nicholas and Josh.
+Virtuoso and her spouse Dennis reside in Niagara Falls and have one son Dennis Guy (DJ), two stepchildren, Gina and Vinnie and three grandchildren, Nicholas, Josh, and Mason.

 Vincent R. Ginestre

 Vincent Ginestre is an Attorney in private practice concentrating in the areas of Surrogate’s Court, Family Law, Real Estate, Civil Litigation and Criminal Law.
-He has been in private practice since 1974, while simultaneously holding positions as a prosecutor in the City of North Tonawanda (1974-1977) and in different areas of specialty as an Assistant Niagara County Attorney (1977-2002).
+He has been in private practice since 1974, while simultaneously holding positions as a prosecutor in the City of North Tonawanda (1974-1977) and in different areas of specialty as an Assistant Niagara County Attorney (1977-1990, 1994-1997, and 2000-2001).
 He is affiliated with the Erie and Niagara County Bar Associations, as well as the Bar Association of the Tonawandas.

 Ginestre is a graduate of SUNY at Buffalo with a B.A. in History and the University of Notre Dame with a J.D. in Law.
 He was admitted to the bar in 1972.